Economic Knowledge

 These two major projects helped to usher in a new level of sophistication in statutory and non-statutory approaches to component masterplanning, sustainable phasing strategies, and placemaking guidance which we employed in further projects such as the Kilkenny City Centre and Western Environs Local Area Plans for Kilkenny City and County Councils, and the North Drogheda Environs Local Area Plan for Louth County Council.

-Since then, we have continued to push design upstream into policy in our work, which includes national policy documents such as the Sustainable Residential Development in Urban Areas (2009) and the Urban Design Manual (2008) for the Department of Environment, Heritage and Local Government, and the Moyross Physical and Social Regeneration Masterplan for the Limerick Northside Regeneration Agency.
+Since then, we have continued to push design upstream into policy in our work, which includes national policy documents such as the Sustainable Residential Development in Urban Areas (2009) and the Urban Design Manual (2008) for the Department of Environment, Heritage and Local Government, and local statutory and non-statutory plans including the Moyross Physical and Social Regeneration Masterplan (2008), the South Dublin County Council Building Height and Density Guide (2022) and the Roscrea Town Centre First Plan (2023).

 Awards